-Through the programme we hope to build a world-class cohort of high-tech entrepreneurs and technology leaders who have followed non-typical routes to doctoral training.
+Through the programme we wish to build a world-class cohort of high-tech entrepreneurs and technology leaders who have followed non-typical routes to doctoral training.

-Our Doctoral Scholars will enrol on a 4 year full-time (or 7 year part-time) programme and qualify with an Engineering Doctorate (EngD) in Data-Centric Engineering.
+Our Doctoral Scholars will enrol on a 4 year full-time programme and qualify with an Engineering Doctorate (EngD) in Data-Centric Engineering.

 As a Doctoral Scholar you will have the opportunity to apply research in industry settings and receive supervision from an experienced academic from Queen Mary.

 Additional training benefits include: